sohlich/sohlich-site/content/post/angular_electron.md

         });
     });

-    // Defines the behaviour on close.
+    // Defines the behavior on close.
     app.on('window-all-closed', function() {
         app.quit();
     });